Preparing for Intervention

 On the spot enrollment only occurs when both we and the family have a meaningful sense that the participant has an honest and sincere readiness to make this decision for themselves.
 When that happens, it’s a wonderful feeling!
 And when it doesn’t it is easy for families to feel a moment of defeat.
 But it is the job of the therapist to ensure that the family truly understands that the process of intervention, when done with kindness and love, is a process that may deepen family ties, build family communication and teach members to have healthier boundaries.
 These outcomes are significant and meaningful in their own right.
 While the family waits for the participant’s readiness, and they are preparing for intervention, we will guide them towards disengaging enabling behaviors and towards healthier boundaries.
 In time, when the participant is finally ready, then their likelihood of success is significantly higher.

 When a loved one does not accept the invitation for treatment in the first meeting, we will invite them into contact with us and encourage them to make a new decision over time, hopefully engaging them in more family sessions, whenever that is realistic.
-Otherwise, we will engage the family in “coaching sessions” to help members come to terms with the behaviors and attitudes they may cultivate that will lead to a stronger willingness of their family member to seek treatment in the future.
+Otherwise, we will engage the family in “coaching sessions” to help particiapnts improve their own behaviors and attitudes that may cultivate a stronger willingness in their loved one to seek treatment in the future.

 Other kinds of Interventions

 In recent years, interventions have burst into public awareness through media, from TV to YouTube.
 It is important to recognize though, that these heightened, dramatic, and often unnerving depictions typically represent only one or two models of interventions.
 Although each interventionist has their own style and personality, drawing from their own experiences, it is safe to say that three primary styles of interventions dominate the field.